 If you are successful, you must enter into a legally binding grant agreement with the Commonwealth represented by the Department of Foreign Affairs and Trade.
+We use up to three types of grant agreements in this program.
+Our selection will depend on the size and complexity of your grant activities and the grant amount.
 Standard terms and conditions for the grant agreement will apply and cannot be changed.